pietervdvn/MapComplete/Docs/Themes/benches.md

 This map shows all benches that are recorded in OpenStreetMap: Individual benches, and benches belonging to public transport stops or shelters.
-With an OpenStreetMap account, you can map new benches or edit details of existing benches.

 This theme contains the following layers: